L-Marcel/core/packages/highlight/README.md

 ```

 # Advanced usage
 You can edit!
 That's right, like a normal textarea!
+See the [demo](https://core-l-marcel.vercel.app/?path=/story/highlight-examples--editable).
 ```tsx
 import { useState } from "react";
 import { Highlight, EditEvent } from "@lmarcel/highlight";